vbhayden/Quest-64-Glitchless-Guide/README.md

 |-|-|-|-|-|-|-|
 |**Solvaring**|200|1|16-17+|61+|15|**20 minutes**|

-### Melrode Monastary
+### Melrode Monastary and Melrode Town

-Items:
+Game start!
+Click through the intro dialogue, max your text speed, and then pick up everything but the basement items.

-- 1x Honey Break (chest)
+**Objectives**:
-- 1x Fresh Bread (talk to the kid near Honey Bread chest)
+1. Mash through opening dialogue

-Spirits:
+2. Open the menu and max your text speed
-1. Hay Pile next to horse
+3. Get the **Honey Bread** (chest) and **Fresh Bread** (giver)

-When the game starts, click through the opening dialogue and open your menu.
-From there, **max out your Text Speed setting** -- this will reduce the number of times we need to press A+Z when talking to people or reading prompts.
-Run through the monastary, pick up the breads, and leave through the main door.
+4. Leave the Monastary

-Pick up the hay spirit, turn around, and run downhill into Melrode.
+5. Pick up the hay spirit

-### Melrode
+6. Run downhill and enter Melrode Town

-Items:
+7. Pick up the White Wings
-- 1x White Wings (Wing vendor, gold sign on house)
+8. Go into the farmer's house and get the Fresh Bread
-- 1x Fresh Bread (chest in farmer's house)
+9. Pick up the field

-Spirits:
+10. Use White Wings
-1. Far corner of upper farm area
+11. Leave Melrode

-When entering Melrode,
+### Walk to Dondoran

 ## Zelse